Jon Huntsman Jr.: Personal life

-Huntsman has eight brothers and sisters, and he and his wife, Mary Kaye, have seven children: Mary Anne (b.
-1985), Abigail (b.
+Huntsman has eight brothers and sisters.
+He married activist Mary Kaye and they have seven children: daughters Mary Anne (b.
+1985, who is married to Evan Morgan, son of CNN commentator Gloria Borger.), Abigail (b.
 1986), Elizabeth ("Liddy"; b.
-1988), Jon III (b.
+1988), Gracie Mei (b.
+1999; adopted from China), and Asha Bharati (b.
+2006; adopted from India) and sons Jon III (b.
 1990), William (b.
-1993), Gracie Mei (b.
-1999; adopted from China), and Asha Bharati (b.
-2006; adopted from India).
-His daughter Mary Anne is married to Evan Morgan, son of CNN commentator Gloria Borger.
-Huntsman's two sons are both graduates of the U.S. Naval Academy, and serving active duty assignments.
+1993), both of whom are graduates of the U.S. Naval Academy, and serving active duty assignments.

 Huntsman is distantly related to 2012 Republican presidential nominee Mitt Romney.
 Their relationship has been reported to be one of rivalry.
 After a scandal erupted over the 2002 Winter Olympics in Salt Lake City, Romney and Huntsman were both considered to take over the Salt Lake Organizing Committee for the games.
-After intense lobbying, Romney was chosen, and the Huntsman family was reportedly "livid."
+After intense lobbying, Romney was chosen, and the Huntsman family was reportedly "livid".
 As Romney prepared his 2008 presidential run, he began consulting Huntsman on foreign policy and trade issues.
 Huntsman's father signed on as a finance chair for Romney's campaign, and it was expected that Huntsman would endorse Romney; instead, Huntsman backed John McCain and became one of the McCain campaign's national co-chairs.
 Huntsman did endorse Romney in the 2012 election after dropping out.

 Huntsman is a self-proclaimed fan of the progressive rock genre and played keyboards during high school in the band Wizard.
 Huntsman joined REO Speedwagon on the piano for two songs during their concert at the Utah State Fair in 2005.
 Huntsman is a fan of riding motocross, and he helped in pushing extreme sports and outdoor sports and tourism for the State of Utah.

-Huntsman has been awarded 11 honorary doctorate degrees, including an Honorary Doctorate of Public Service from Snow College in 2005, an Honorary Doctorate of Science from Westminster College in 2008, an Honorary Doctorate of Humane Letters from the University of Utah in 2010, an Honorary Doctorate of Laws from the University of Pennsylvania in 2010, and an Honorary Doctorate of Law from Southern New Hampshire University in 2011.
+Huntsman has been awarded eleven honorary doctorate degrees, including an honorary doctorate of public service from Snow College in 2005, an honorary doctorate of science from Westminster College in 2008, an honorary doctorate of humane letters from the University of Utah in 2010, an honorary doctorate of laws from the University of Pennsylvania in 2010, and an honorary doctorate of law from Southern New Hampshire University in 2011.
 He also received honorary doctorates from the University of Washington, University of Arizona, Utah State University, and University of Wisconsin.
 He has been recognized as a Significant Sig by Sigma Chi.

 In 2007 Huntsman was awarded the Distinguished Eagle Scout Award by the BSA.
 In October 2018, Huntsman was diagnosed with stage-1 melanoma and sought treatment at the Huntsman Cancer Institute.
 On June 10, 2020, Huntsman announced that he had tested positive for COVID-19.